 While the Christian message is wonderfully comforting, we must take care lest our exuberance overwhelms our judgment.
 In particular, it is irrational in the extreme to twist this bedrock Catholic dogma into the assertion that Christ did absolutely everything necessary for our salvation.

 Not to put too fine a point on it, but the manifest and undeniable distinction is that

-Everything Christ did was *necessary* for our salvation.
-But Christ did not do everything that was necessary.
-Christ’s sacrifice merited a saving grace which is alone able to wash away our stains of sin.
+Everything Christ did was *necessary* for our salvation but Christ did not do everything that was *necessary*.
+Christ’s sacrifice merited a saving grace which is able to wash away our stains of sin.
 But while this grace is necessary for salvation, its existence alone is not *sufficient*.
 Because absolute moral imperatives exist and we have free will, we have our own part to play.
-We are required to avail ourselves of this grace choosing to do good rather than evil.
-Please note this should not diminish our gratitude for the transcendent mercy of God ‘s redeeming gift.
+We are required to avail ourselves of this grace by choosing to do good rather than evil.
+Please note this should not diminish our gratitude for the undeserved and transcendent mercy of God ‘s redeeming gift.